-- (i) If, after considering any response offered by the officer, the Chief or Delegate decides to proceed with the proposed action or some other action the officer will be given formal notice in writing of the action to be taken. - (ii) If the Chief or Delegate decides to terminate the officer's employment, the officer will have the right to bring an action against their termination of employment under clause 79 of this Agreement. - (iii) If the Chief or Delegate decides on some lesser action (e.g. transfer or reduction in classification) the officer may, within 14 days of receiving such notice, request an independent review of the decision in accordance with subclause (f) of clause 80 of this Agreement if the officer believes that the action is unreasonable or that there was a procedural flaw in the application of the Management of Underperformance Procedures. - (iv) If no independent review is requested, the action specified in the notice will take effect 21 days after the officer received this notice. - (g) Action suspended pending review by the Chief Executive: - (i) If an independent review is requested, the officer must also submit a statement in support of his/her case to the Chief or Delegate within 14 days of receiving the notice referred to in (i) of Step 4. - (ii) The Chief or Delegate may accept a statement in support of the independent review requested at Step 4 (iii) after 14 days if the officer can demonstrate exceptional circumstances including approved illness and/or absence from the workplace justifying the granting of the extension.
+- (i) If, after considering any response offered by the officer, the Senior Manager decides to proceed with the proposed action or some other action the officer will be given formal notice in writing of the action to be taken. - (ii) If the Senior Manager decides to terminate the officer's employment, the officer will have the right to bring an action against their termination of employment under Clause 86 of this Agreement.
+The notice to be provided will be in accordance with the Fair Work Act 2009.
+CSIRO may elect that the officer does not work through the notice period, but will pay the officer the balance of the notice period in lieu. - (iii) If the Senior Manager decides on some lesser action (e.g. transfer or reduction in classification) the officer may, within 14 days of receiving such notice, request an independent review of the decision in accordance with Schedule 4 of this Agreement if the officer believes that the action is unreasonable or that there was a procedural flaw in the application of the Management of Underperformance Procedures. - (iv) If no independent review is requested, the action specified in the notice will take effect 21 days after the officer received this notice. - (i) Action suspended pending review by the Chief Executive: - (i) If an independent review is requested, the officer must also submit a statement in support of his/her case to the Senior Manager within 14 days of receiving the notice referred to in (i) of Step 4. - (ii) The Senior Manager may accept a statement in support of the independent review requested at Step 4 (iii) after 14 days if the officer can demonstrate exceptional circumstances including approved illness and/or absence from the workplace justifying the granting of the extension.
 The request for an extension of time can only be granted if the request is received from the officer within 14 days of making the request at Step 4 (iii).